akheron/optics-ts/README.md

 For example, composing a Getter with a Traversal yields a Fold.
 Composing an Iso with a Prism yields a Prism.

+Setter is special.
+You can only compose writable optics with setters.
+Setters cannot be further composed with any other optic.

 The naming of the optic classes is taken from [Glassery](http://oleg.fi/gists/posts/2017-04-18-glassery.html) by Oleg Grenrus.